 Consumer Engagement: Victoria’s Secret

 At the end of the day, it’s the customers who are the ones that are purchasing your products, so asking them for their feedback, having open conversations, and really listening to what’s going on in the world helps to keep your brand relatable, trustworthy, and relevant in today’s competitive market.
 This is important because there is a shift in customer behavior and consumer spending.
 Customers want to know that their hard-earned dollars are being spent on a “good” company that stands for something.
-If there is any sort of scandal or unethical practices or news that’s exposed, it angers people and they want to see a change.
+If there is any sort of scandal or unethical practices or news that’s exposed, it angers people, and they want to see a change.
 Women are also speaking up more and want to support brands with more realistic bodies, where they can see themselves in.
 As Victoria’s Secret experienced many ethical and legal battles, they could still turn the negativity into a positive change with their new marketing strategies as they work with new celebrities, athletes, and strong women that share a different, progressive thinking vision for the future.
 The women who formed “VS Collective” have a belief to change “where we’re moving from what men want to what women want.
 We’re moving from sexy for a few to sexy for all.
 We’re moving from a look to a feeling” (Ell, 2022).

 References